MantisVision/webUtils/docs/downloader.md

 Fixed bug with the call to resume the downloader (if it was called with the frame number 0, the downloader didn't jump to the beginning of the file).

 #### 0.6.2
 Downloader now remembers the number of the last frame in the .syk file.
-When a jump to a different frame is attempted, it is check against this number and if the requested frame is higher, it is assumed that in fact frame number 0 was requested, so it starts the download process from the beginning.
+When a jump to a different frame is attempted, it is checked against this number and if the requested frame is higher, it is assumed that in fact the frame number 0 was requested, so it starts the download process from the beginning.

 #### 0.6.3
 Fixed a typo in a log

+#### 0.6.4
+Previously, if the .syk file started with a higher frame (e.g. 50), when a jump occurred, the downloader was ordered to download too many frames ahead because it assumed that the .syk file starts with the frame 0.
+Now it should correctly process the file till it finds the requested frame and only then start to count how many frames it should download ahead.